Gangarapu-Yashwanth-Kumar/MediaPipe-Computer-Vision-Showcase/README.md

 ## 🤝 Contributing

 Feel free to explore, fork, and contribute to this repository!
-If you have any suggestions or improvements, please open an issue or submit a pull request.
+If you have any suggestions or improvements, please open an issue or submit a pull request..

 ---